ebu/mcma-website/tutorials/nodejs/aws/intro.md

 * An MCMA worker function that imports FFmpeg as an AWS Lambda Layer and runs on AWS Lambda
 * An MCMA API handler function that runs on AWS Lambda and is invoked through AWS API Gateway.

-All of the sample code on the next few apges can be found on GitHub in the [MCMA Node.js AWS sample project](https://github.com/ebu/mcma-projects/tree/master/simple-aws).
+All of the sample code on the next few pages can be found on GitHub in the [MCMA Node.js AWS sample project](https://github.com/ebu/mcma-projects/tree/master/simple-aws).

 ## Getting Started
 We'll start by creating a directory for the service: